COMES THE PHOENIX

 "Yeah, I know and that brings to mind something I'd like your opinion on," Chance began, glad Jake had given him the perfect opening.

 "I thought you seemed a little preoccupied lately," Jake observed, giving his partner his full attention.
 "What's up, buddy?"

 "Does it feel like we're losing the battle against the omegas?
 I mean it seems like every time we defeat and jail one, another is launching an attack before we make it back to the hangar," he asked, shaking his head in frustration.

 "Yeah, I have to admit it does seem like the creeps are stepping up their determination to take over the city," his friend agreed, sighing.
 "However, it may only seem that way because we haven't had a break for a while and are just tired.
 It might not look so bleak if we could take a brief holiday to recharge."

 "Oh yeah, like that's going to happen anytime soon," Chance muttered, sarcastically.

 "Well what can I say here buddy.
-All we can do is keep doing our best and pray we don't falter due to exhaustion or being outgunned," Jake said fatalistically, paws spread to show just how frustrated he was too.
+All we can do is keep doing our best and pray we don't falter due to exhaustion or being outgunned."
+Jake shrugged fatalistically, paws spread to show just how frustrated he was too.

 Silence fell for several minutes as Jake studied his troubled partner.
-They really did need a break and badly.
+They really did need a break.
 Chance looked up from the floor he'd been staring at and sighed gloomily.